-The four year PhB program is designed with flexibility in mind - each PhB program is as individual as the student taking it.
-Each year, you will work with your mentor to tailor a program you will find stimulating and challenging, including courses from other Colleges for those who wish to pursue cross-disciplinary interests.
+The four year PhB program is designed with flexibility in mind - each PhB program is as individual as you are.
+Each year, you will work with your mentor to tailor a program you will find stimulating and challenging.
+This includes the option to explore disciplines outside of science.

-One quarter of the studies, in the first three years, consist of individually tailored Advanced Studies specifically designed to provide you with a strong base in research.
-These courses may consist of a reading course with a world-leading scientist or a globally recognised expert on the Asia Pacific region, or joining a research team to get 'hands-on' experience..
-In the fourth or Honours year of a PhB, you will undertake a research project for most of the year under the guidance of an academic supervisor.
+You’ll also study individually tailored Advanced Studies courses to provide you with a strong base in research.
+Whether that be a reading course with a world-leading scientist or a globally recognised expert on the Asia Pacific region, or joining a research team to get 'hands-on' experience.
+In your final year you will put this knowledge into practice by undertaking a research project under the guidance of an academic supervisor.

-After completion of each 48 units towards the degree, the PhB Committee will determine whether the level of performance is sufficient to remain in the degree program.
-It is possible to transfer to another undergraduate degree program and receive credit for work successfully completed in the PhB.
-To remain enrolled in the PhB(Hons) degree, students must maintain an average mark of 80 percent each semester.
+To remain enrolled in the PhB (Hons) degree, you must maintain an average mark of 80 percent each semester.
+Each year the PhB Committee will determine whether your performance is sufficient to remain in the program.
+It is possible to transfer to another undergraduate degree and receive credit for work successfully completed in the PhB.
+To qualify for this degree you must also have completed your final Honours year with first class honours.